 Third Place: Rich History and Legendary Tales - Nasu Onsen

-Nearby attractions include the Nasu Imperial Villa and Nasu Heisei-no-Mori Forest.
+Nearby highlights include the Nasu Imperial Villa and the serene Nasu Heisei-no-Mori Forest.

 Recommended Top-Rated Hotels